jtablesaw/tablesaw/docs/userguide/ml/Heart Random forest.md

 As you can see, the feature space is split into three regions, and three predictions are possible: 5.00, 6.00, and 6.74.

-While decision trees are easily interpretable, especially when looking at the visual of the tree on the left, basic decision trees like this one are generally less accurate than other regression/classification approaches.
-More advanced tree based methods, however, not only compete with other approaches, but often provide exceptional performance.
+While decision trees are easily interpretable, especially when looking at the visual of the tree, basic decision trees like this one are generally less accurate than other regression/classification approaches.
+More advanced tree-based methods, however, not only compete with other approaches, but often provide exceptional performance.

 ### Random Forest